nyc-crh/site/content/gallery/denise-oliver.md

 title: Denise Oliver
 author: Jesse Steve Rose
 citation: >
- "Denise Oliver," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/young-lords/denise-oliver.
+ "Denise Oliver," Jesse Steve Rose, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/denise-oliver.
 imageFeatured: denise-oliver.jpg
-imageFeaturedAlt: Denise Oliver, a young black woman, wearing a beret with several political buttons and a collared leather jacket.
-She's holding a cup and smoking a cigarette and has a somber expression on her face.
+imageFeaturedAlt: A young black woman with a somber expression wearing a beret with political buttons and a leather jacket.
+She's holding a disposable coffee cup and smoking a cigarette.
+detailedDescr:
 embed:
 embedTitle:
 text:
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: Denise Oliver becomes a leader in the Young Lords Party.
 caption: This photo of Denise Oliver comes from a political event hosted by the Black Panther Party and the Young Lords Party.
 Oliver became a high ranking member of the Young Lords and has continued her organizing work since being a member of the party.
 archive_source: Smithsonian National Museum of African American History and Culture